leostratus/llc-javascript-2/OUTLINE.md

 SystemXHR (closures, callbacks)
 Parsing JSON

-Review:

-There is another HTML file that you should have open in another tab called 'helpers.html' which contains some of the summary slides from Javascript I about variables, objects, and functions.
-A lot of the time when programmers are working they have open tabs in their browser that contain information about the language their working in.
-They don't have everything memorized, so don't think because you need to check the answer to something that you're not a 'real' programmer.

-The first thing we're going to is review what we learned about functions last time, and then do a few exercises to warm up.
-Then, we're going to learn that there is a lot more to learn about functions.

-Functions are the smallest, most modular unit of execution.

-Most of the code we write will run as a result of functions.
-So, you can see they are very important if not the most important thing to master early in Javascript.

-In Javascipt I we learned how to set up an event so that when we clicked on something, a function would be execute and it's code would be run.

-What happens if the browser has to deal with more than one event?
-How does it keep track of them?
-What if other code is running - other functions are running - and an event happens?

-We're going to go through how your browser works with some diagrams so that you get an idea of what is happening.
-This way, when your code doesn't work, you have a high-level model for understanding what your browser is doing and where things went wrong.

 Javascript is single-threaded: all this means is that when Javascript is working in the browser, only one thing can be done at a time.
 Only one function can be running at a time, even though we can write code to make it _seem_ like things are happening in parallel